jtrauntvein/cross-platform-build/README.md

 The return value from this function will be the object used to track the target.

+#### 3.1.11 pdf_latex()

+The pdf_latex() function will generate a target that will invoke pdflatex command (provided by TexLive or MikTex depending upon the host OS) repeatedly, if needed, to generate a PDF output document and to resolve any reference or layout issues that requires the TeX command to be run again.
+The parameters for this function are as follows:

+* name (string, required): Specifies the name of the target
+* depends (string[], optional): Specifies the names of targets that must be built before this target will be built.
+* document (string, required): Specifies the name of the LaTex source document.
+In the case that the project consists of multiple source documents that are all included in the same source, the name of the single source must be the one specified.
+* defines (object[], optional):  Optionally specifies a collection of macros that should be defined for the LaTeX compiler.
+Each object in this array must contain a "name" string property that defines the name of the macro and must also contain a "body" string property that defines the body of that macro.
+If this parameter is specified, any macros will be generated in the command line for pdflatex.
+* check_output (object, optional): Optiionally specifies an object that has an "inputs" property of type string[] and an "outputs" property of type string.
+If this parameter is specified, the target function will first check to see if any of the specified inputs have a newer modified time than any of the specified outputs and will prevent the execution if these time stamps indicate that the target is up to date.
+* options (object, optional): Should specify the options structure that is passed as a parameter into the makefile.js module function.

+The return value for this function will be the object that was created to track the target.

 ### 3.2 - Helper Functions